Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/EventSystem.md

 ### Description:
 It is an `EventItem` implementation.
 It can be used when the developer want to subscribe to Keyboard events.
 It does not recommend to use.
-Please use the Gane::GetKeyboardButtonStatus(int key).
+Please use the Game::GetKeyboardButtonStatus(int key).

 ### Header:
 ```cpp